andyj1/Towers_of_Hanoi/README.md

-# Towers of Hanoi
+# Tower of Hanoi
-ECE151 Spring 2016 Towers of Hanoi implementation in MIPS Assembly language
+ECE151 Spring 2016 Tower of Hanoi implementation in MIPS Assembly language
 ### Team Name: Aardvark; Members: Andy Jeong, Gordon Macshane, Brenda So

 ####Abstract
-This project aims to present a MIPS Assembly Language implmentation of Towers of Hanoi (https://en.wikipedia.org/wiki/Tower_of_Hanoi)
+This project aims to present a MIPS Assembly Language implmentation of Tower of Hanoi (refer to Wikepedia page: https://en.wikipedia.org/wiki/Tower_of_Hanoi)
 This code was originally planned to be used universally, whereby inputs for the number of disks and poles are entered without any restrictions; however, due to time limitations, this only allows for N = 3 (disks) and P = 3 (poles) as input at this moment.